engity-com/bifroest/docs/reference/cli/audit/export.md

 ## Arguments

-`auditlogName` selects one configured audit log by name, not a segment path.
+`auditlogName` selects one configured audit log by name, or labels the source supplied by `--journalDirectory`.
+It is not a segment path.
 Remote sealed segments alone lack the signed head and cannot be exported with this command.

 ## Flags {: #audit-export-flags }

 Includes [all general flags](../index.md#general-flags).

 <<flag("configuration", "File Path", "../../data-type.md#file-path", aliases=["c"], id_prefix="audit-export-", heading=3)>>
-Configuration to load.
-It uses the same platform default as `bifroest run`.
+Optional configuration to load.
+Without this flag, local export uses the same platform default as `bifroest run` and its configured signing key as producer trust.
+Cannot be combined with `--journalDirectory`; offline export needs no configuration file.

+<<flag("journalDirectory", "File Path", "../../data-type.md#file-path", id_prefix="audit-export-", heading=3)>>
+Complete journal root to read without a configuration file or signing private key.
+Requires `--expectedProducerId` from an independent trust source, such as [`audit producer-id`](producer-id.md) run on the Bifröst host.
+A downloaded sealed segment alone is not a complete journal.

+<<flag("encryptionPublicKeyFile", "File Path", "../../data-type.md#file-path", id_prefix="audit-export-", heading=3)>>
+Expected encryption recipient for `--journalDirectory` when reading a redacted encrypted journal without a private key, or when supplying multiple decryption identities.
+For a sensitive export with one `--decryptionIdentityFile`, the recipient is derived from that identity instead.
+Not used with the configured local journal.

 <<flag("decryptionIdentityFile", "File Path", "../../data-type.md#file-path", id_prefix="audit-export-", heading=3)>>
 Private SSH key required together with `--with-sensitive` for encrypted event fields.
 Repeat the flag when needed.
 Without `--with-sensitive`, supplied decryption identities are not loaded or used for the redacted export.